Yue-Zhengyuan/Lectures/Condensed_Matter/Zero-T_Green_Function/Phonon.md

     }
 </style>

-# Green's Function for 1D Phonon Modes
+# Example of Free Green's Function: <br>1D Phonon Modes

 Consider a system of $N$ atoms (with mass $m$) along a one-dimensional chain, connected by springs of stiffness $m \omega^2$.
 The Lagrangian is